The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For an overview of VAT and international services more broadly, see the International services ― overview guidance note.

-For information on agency and its VAT implications more broadly, see the Agents guidance note.
+For information on agency and its VAT implications more broadly, see the Supply and consideration ― agents and principals guidance note.

 In-depth commentary on the legislation and case law that applies to intermediaries for the purposes of the place of supply of services can be found in De Voil Indirect Tax Service V3.195.